 There is a ton of buzz surrounding the YPN beta program.
 As a beta tester, I tend to frequent the forums a bit and saw the same questions often being asked over and again.
 So, I decided to ask YPN for a chance to ask the questions and get some answers and being great sports, they agreed to do it.
 From international challenges to ways publishers can achieve better targeting, I asked, and they answered.
 Read on to see what we discussed and figure out what a mechanical bull has to do with contextual advertising. ;-)

 Q&A with Josh Siegel of Yahoo!
 Publisher Network

 Josh is responsible for the overall business operations of the Yahoo!
 Publisher Network online program including account management, customer support, payment, and partner management functions.
 He also manages the overall policies and business requirements for the program.

-RAE: One of the bigger issues surrounding the YPN beta program is the targeting of the ads (and as a result, low click thru rates) based on feedback at forums and my own experiences as a beta tester.
+Rae: One of the bigger issues surrounding the YPN beta program is the targeting of the ads (and, as a result, low click thru rates).
 Can you tell me a little bit about the targeting process and what you’re doing to improve the experience?
 Can publishers do anything on their sites to help improve targeting?

 JS: We use a variety of means to get feedback from publishers.
 First, we take customer service very seriously and have multiple ways to get data from actual customer calls and emails.